dprzygocka/AWS-sport-website/README.md

 # AWS-sport-website
-Java Spring Boot 3rd Semester Project at Copenhagen School of Design and Technology Repository for continous integration.
+Java Spring Boot 3rd Semester Project at Copenhagen School of Design and Technology.